flemk/informatin/README.md

 # informatin
  online learning platform for assistance in lectures

+ > For further information have a look at: http://blog.kostelezky.com/?oid=07

  > Informatin is now moved to mercurial and will be developed in its repository.
 This repository will not be updated anymore.